 Wrekin Microlight Flying Club

-Would any club members be interested in flying to France in 2017?
+Would any club members be interested in flying to France?

 Gordon Faulkner has put together an itinery of places of historical interest in France that he's flown a few times, and like he says, would probably make an ideal first trip to France...

 Thought you might like a copy of the following; it’s a list of waypoints with a brief history of each and their respective GPS co-ords.
 The idea occurred to me almost 20 years ago as a themed project but it’s also ideal as a first foreign flight using either Headcorn or Stapleford as your UK departure point with either Abbeville or Amiens as your destination.
 At time of writing only Abbeville has customs facilities (prior notice required) but Amiens is only a short hop after you’ve been cleared.
 Both are interesting small towns with non-touristy ambience and the typical French selection of restaurants and bars.
 In my view staying in a town is much more conducive to great memories than is staying at a slightly more convenient aerodrome motel.
 A shared taxi or minibus fare is the only extra expense and both towns are close to the aerodromes.

 I’ve flown this route several times, the first during 1998 in a Mainair Blade (462) accompanied by a small formation which included an MW6 (532) and a Pegasus XLR (447), all with cruise speeds in the region of 45 – 55mph and powered by Rotax 2-stroke engines.
 Nowadays microlights such as these and similar ones, still in very good airworthy condition, can be bought for less than £3000 (considerably less in the case of an MW6 or XLR).

 Anyway I hope this provides inspiration to plan a cross-channel trip (22 miles) for 2017 but please use a current N/E France airchart and make yourself familiar with Flight Plan and GAR procedures.